 Completed Research Projects

-Development and Evaluation of the Suposhan App
+Project Title: Development and Evaluation of a Smartphone-Based Nutrition App for Under-Five Children

 Year of Completion: 2023